List of Elemental Gelade characters: Arc Aile members

 Myna is a guardian of Arc Aile who excels in sniping.
-She is also a friend and rival of Cisqua.
-They trained together before they became guardians of Arc Aile.
-For an unknown reason she finds Edel Raids revolting.
+She is also a friend and rival of Cisqua, as they trained together before they became guardians of Arc Aile.
+For an unknown reason, she finds Edel Raids revolting.
 In the anime, the friends reunite on a ship to Volcyone.
-She poisons Cou and a Sting Raid with a toxin that allows her to control their action with a song.
-Unfortunately, Cisqua discovers her plan and has to shoot her in order to save Ren.
+She poisons Coud and a Sting Raid with a toxin that allows her to control their actions with a song; however, Cisqua discovers her plan and is forced to shoot her in order to save Ren.